ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 Hint semantics SHOULD be described in terms of the framework defined in {{WEB-LINKING}}.

-New hints are registered using the Expert Review process described in {{?RFC8126}} to enforce the criteria above.
-Requests for registration of new resource hints are to use the following template:
+New hints are registered using the IETF Review process described in {{?RFC8126}}.
+Registration of new resource hints are to use the following template:

 * Hint Name: \[hint name]
 * Description: \[a short description of the hint's semantics]
 * Content Model: \[allowed Structured Fields types]
 * Specification: \[reference to specification document]

 Initial registrations are enumerated in {{hints}}.
-The "rel", "rev", "hreflang", "media", "title", and "type" hint names are reserved, so as to avoid potential clashes with link serialisations.
+Additionally, the "rel", "rev", "hreflang", "media", "title", and "type" hint names are reserved, so as to avoid potential clashes with link serialisations.

 --- back